-Hennepin County has unique-and in some cases outdated-campaign finance disclosure laws.
+Hennepin County has unique-and in some cases outdated campaign finance disclosure laws.
 Minn.
 Stat. § 383B.041-052 governs elections for Hennepin County offices, cities in Hennepin County with a population of more than 75,000, and the Minneapolis School District.

-This legislation repeals outdated and confusing statutes as well as standardizes campaign finance reporting requirements for local campaign committees.
-Doing so will make it easier for candidates and residents to file and view this data.
+We support the State Legislature to repeal outdated and confusing statutes as well as standardize campaign finance reporting requirements for local campaign committees.
+Doing so will match the regulations in the rest of the state and fix gaps in disclosure laws.